"[Kristoffersen] banged her head on it until dragged to her feet by Keeper Karl Wang."

 -- match report Bulgaria v Norway, Daily Prophet, 6 June 2014 (Pm)

-Karl Wang played Keeper for the Norwegian National Team at the 2014 Quidditch World Cup.
+Karl Wang played Keeper for the Norwegian National Team at the Quidditch World Cup tournament in 2014 (Pm).

-Although a member of one of the teams predicted to win the Quidditch World Cup 2014 tournament, his team won against a weak Ivory Coast side in their first match but was then beaten by Viktor Krum's early catch of the Snitch during their quarter-final against Bulgaria (Pm).
+Although a member of one of the teams predicted to win the 2014 tournament, his team did win against a weak Ivory Coast side in their first match but was then beaten by Viktor Krum’s early catch of the Snitch during their quarter-final against Bulgaria (Pm).

 Other canon notes and references